Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Results and Discussion

-Beyond studying the assembly of isotropic single-type spheres under multiple field excitations, we sought to explore the assembly behavior of binary particle systems under the same combination of fields to introduce one more level of complexity.
+Beyond studying the assembly of spherical single-type spheres under multiple field excitations, we sought to explore the assembly behaviour of binary particle systems under the same combination of fields to introduce one more level of complexity.
 A binary mixture of 1 $\mu$m non-magnetic polystyrene particles and 1 $\mu$m superparamagnetic particles was prepared in a 1:1 ratio, maintaining similar number densities as before.
-When subjected to parallel electric and magnetic fields in the z direction (f = 5 kHz, Vpp = 8 V, B = 1.16 mT), the particles assembled into distinctive `pole'-like structures with radially arranged particles bridging the poles, as shown in Figure 8a.
+When subjected to parallel electric and magnetic fields in the z direction (f = 5 kHz, Vpp = 8 V, B = 1.16 mT), the particles assembled into distinctive `pole'-like structures with radially arranged particles bridging the poles, as shown in Fig. 10a.
 The poles consisted of stacks of magnetic particles aligned along the magnetic field direction, as confirmed by increasing the field strength and observing the particles that responded to the field upon switching it off.
-The radial bridges connecting the poles were composed of non-magnetic particles along with some superparamagnetic particles.
-This suggests a competing interplay between the two external fields: while the magnetic interactions favor stacking along z, the electric field drives planar structuring.
+The concentration of the magnetic particles at the poles is further emphasised by the fact that, in addition to the quasi-planar clusters created by the electric field, vertical stacks of particles also appear outside the clustered regions whenever a magnetic field is applied along the z-direction (see supplementary video V6).
+Because the experiment is performed at an electric-field frequency of 5 kHz, where EHD interactions dominate and favour the formation of planar or quasi-planar assemblies, the emergence of these vertical stacks cannot be attributed to the electric field.
+The simplest explanation is the action of the out-of-plane magnetic field, which induces vertical stacking of the magnetic particles of the binary mixture.
+On the other hand, the radial bridges connecting the poles were composed of non-magnetic particles along with some superparamagnetic particles.
+This suggests a competing interplay between the two external fields: while the magnetic interactions favour stacking along z, the electric field drives planar structuring.
 As a result, the system reaches a compromise, forming an intricate radiating or `flowery' pattern where some magnetic particles remain embedded within the planar domains rather than solely at the poles.
 Keeping the magnetic field constant at 1.16 mT, we tuned the geometry of the structures by varying the frequency and voltage of the E field.
-Under a constant frequency of 5 kHz, an increase in the voltage from 8 V to 20 V strengthens the EHD interactions, bringing more particles from the poles into the plane, thereby creating many smaller stacks (Figure 8b).
+Under a constant frequency of 5 kHz, an increase in the voltage from 8 V to 20 V strengthens the EHD interactions, bringing more particles from the poles into the plane, thereby creating many smaller stacks (Fig. 10b).
 Also, the particles on the plane show an ordered, non close-packed arrangement in between the stacks.
 Increasing the frequency at the same voltage (20 Vpp) leads to a decrease in the EHD forces, therefore again reinforcing the stacking in z due to the existing B field.
-This leads to the formation of poles again, but the particles bridging the poles now reach a disordered arrangement as seen in Figure 8c.
+This leads to the formation of poles again, but the particles bridging the poles now reach a disordered arrangement as seen in Fig. 10c.
 Therefore, adding even one more degree of complexity by introducing a second set of particles opens up a whole new range of structural configurations tunable by multi-field combinations.